Restrainite/restrainite.github.io/index.md

 ---

 {: .highlight }
-Restrainite is a [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows others to control restrictions of the local user.
+> Restrainite is a [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for
+> [Resonite](https://resonite.com/) that allows others to control restrictions of the local user.
+>
+> Restrainite is currently in Beta, there will still be changes to the behaviour, features and how it will
+> interact with Resonite.
+The current feature set is somewhat stable and has already been tested over the last two months.

 {: .important }
 With the current use of dynamic variables, it's not possible to restrict the access by others.
 Anyone in